Documentation

 How Open-End Coding Works

-The system automatically codes all responses to each text_question when your survey is complete.
-This ensures you get real-time categorization of open-ended answers without any manual intervention.
+The system automatically codes all responses to each eligible open-ended question when your survey is complete.
+This ensures you get consistent categorization of open-ended answers without any manual intervention.

 2.